Chasing Truth: Chapter 11

 “Have you been with him long?”

-“That’s classic woman speak for not long.”
-Sam said it with an easy laugh and pushed a tree branch out of the way for her.
+“That’s a classic answer for not long.”
+Damon said it with an easy laugh and pushed a tree branch out of the way for her.
 “I’m sorry he beat me to you.
 He’s a very lucky man.”

 “Thank you.
 I’ll make sure to remind him of that tonight.”